 Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 export { handler as GET, handler as POST };

-In the above code snippet, we import the GitHubProvider from "next-auth/providers/github" It creates a handler responsible for handling authentication requests.
+In the above code snippet, we import the GitHubProvider from "next-auth/providers/github."
+It creates a handler responsible for handling authentication requests.

 The GitHub client ID and secret are fetched from the environment variables GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET.
-Finally, we export this handler with the GET and POST, signifying that it will handle both types of HTTP requests for authentication routes.
+Finally, we export this handler with the GET and POST, signifying that it will handle both HTTP requests for authentication routes.

-Then, navigate to http://localhost:3000/api/auth/signin and you should see this:
+Then, navigate to http://localhost:3000/api/auth/signin, and you should see this:

+Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide